-Since releasing her debut album, Cheers to the Fall, Day has amassed many more loyal fans including the eight of us who met with Day at a Home2Suites, a new concept hotel by Hilton, in Houston, TX.
+Since releasing her debut album, Cheers to the Fall, Andra Day has amassed many more loyal fans including the eight of us who met with Andra Day at a Home2Suites, a new concept hotel by Hilton, in Houston, TX.

-During our time together we covered many topics including family (according to Day, her sister is even more talented than she is), food (see the above taco reference), and of course music.
+During our time together we covered many topics including family (according to Andra Day, her sister is even more talented than she is), food (see the above taco reference), and of course music.

-Day told us that two of the highlights of her career so far were performing on the Grammys and working with Stevie Wonder.
+Andra Day told us that two of the highlights of her career so far were performing on the Grammys and working with Stevie Wonder.

-“I loved working with Stevie because he’s one of my musical idols,” Day said.
+“I loved working with Stevie because he’s one of my musical idols,” she said.
 “After the Apple commercial aired, people would always ask me whether I was his wife or his daughter.
 I joke with Stevie about this question because people believe it’s possible for me to be either.”

-As we continued our music discussion, I found out that we are both fans of Australian group, Hiatus Kaiyote (check them out at Lollapalooza).
+As we continued our music discussion, I found out that we are both fans of the Australian group, Hiatus Kaiyote (check them out at Lollapalooza).

 “Music has always been an important part of my life,” she said.
 “And I’m thankful that I can share my gift with others.
 I’m always amazed when I hear the audience singing every word of my songs.
 It’s an incredible blessing.”

-Before Andra Day took the stage, I looked around the room and I was awestuck by the audience’s diversity.
+Before Andra Day took the stage, I looked around the room and I was awestruck by the audience’s diversity.
 There was a wide range of ages, ethnicities, and races.

-As I waited for Day to perform, I got a big surprise.
+As I waited for Andra Day to perform, I got a big surprise.
 For some reason, I didn’t think there would be an opening act so I was shocked when Desi Valentine stepped on the stage with his percussionist and keyboardist.

 My first impression of the dapper young man was of a demure pop-crooner.
 Valentine was anything but that.
 The soulful power of his voice ripped through my soul as he sang his opening song, “One Night Stand.”

-After Valentine’s stirring performance, Day took the stage dressed in her signature silk pajamas.
-We spent the next hour immersed in Day’s world.
+After Valentine’s stirring performance, Andra Day took the stage dressed in her signature silk pajamas.
+We spent the next hour immersed in her world.
 She opened the show with “Forever Mine” and treated the audience to brilliant versions of “Cheers to the Fall,” Rise Up,” and other songs from her album.

 Jones delighted the crowd with a rousing version Sam Cooke’s “A Change Gonna Come.”
 Later in the show, Jones led a fun medley of Michael Jackson songs.

-The highlight of the show was Day’s acoustic performance of “Rearview.”
-With just her voice and piano, Day showed why she is destined to become one of the top performers of our generation.
+The highlight of the show was her acoustic performance of “Rearview.”
+With just her voice and piano, Andra Day showed why she is destined to become one of the top performers of our generation.